Subaru-PFS/ics_doc/SSN-00028/index.rst

 ======

-The 'ics_dnsmasq' repository is organized to be deployed as `/etc/dnsmasq.d/` and SHALL not contain any file or directory which causes syntax error by dnsmasq daemon.
+The 'ics_dnsmasq' repository is organized to be deployed as `/etc/dnsmasq.d/` and SHALL NOT contain any file or directory which causes syntax error by dnsmasq daemon.
 Assumed deploy method and operation is to replace entire system default installed configuration at `/etc/dnsmasq.d/` into cloned one from git repository, `.git/` directory (`/etc/dnsmasq.d/.git/`) will be ignored